 Located amidst the Dhungiri Van Vihar forests, the Hadimba temple is popularly referred to as the Dhungri temple by locals.
 The temple is of great importance to Hindu pilgrims, as it is dedicated to Hidimba Devi, the wife of Bhima who was one of the 5 brothers, in the Indian epic Mahabharata (mythological epic).

-Built-in 1960 by Tibetian refugees, The Gadhan Thekchhokling Gompa Monastery is a popular Buddhist religious centre.
+Built in 1960 by Tibetan refugees, The Gadhan Thekchhokling Gompa Monastery is a popular Buddhist religious centre.
 It is also one of Manali’s main tourist attractions.
 The monks at Gompa monastery preach non-violence and peace and welcome tourists from all over, to meditate with them.

 Tourist Attraction In Khajjiar